Please take note of the following before your visit.

 The First Geodetic Survey Station National Historic Site is on King Mountain at an elevation of 344 metres (1,129 feet).
 It was the first geodetic station, or triangulation point, established in Canada for land surveys.

-Note: Dogs and pets are not permitted on the King Mountain Trail.
+- Dogs and other pets are not allowed at King Mountain.